charlierobson/zedragon/README.md

 * ~~torpedo passes through mine sometimes~~
 * ~~sub exploding on line 9 crashes the game~~
 * controls get stuck sometimes
+  * not sure if this is a ZXpand issue, nature of input fns is that they *will* clear if left alone...

 ### NICE TO HAVE
 * control customisation